E-File 1095-C: Simplify ACA Reporting

 Form 1095-C: An Overview

-Form 1095-C, "Employer-provided Health Insurance Offer and Coverage," is a critical tax form required under the Affordable Care Act (ACA).
+Form 1095-C is a critical tax form required under the Affordable Care Act (ACA).
 It provides an overview of the health insurance coverage offered by Applicable Large Employers (ALEs) to their full-time employees, ensuring compliance with specific .
 Here's an overview of Form 1095-C:

 • Filed by ALEs: Typically filed by employers with 50 or more full-time employees or equivalents, including governmental organizations, private employers, and nonprofits.